shaack/bootstrap-input-spinner/README.md

 The speed multiplier after `boostThreshold` steps of auto value change.
 If set to `"auto"` (default value) the multiplier will increase over time.

-##### locale

-Set a locale for the number formatting.
-Use values like `"en-US"` or `"de-DE"`.
-If not set, the locate will be set automatically from the browser language.

 ### Programmatic change and read of value